transformgovsg/landing-zone/src/content/blog/20241017-transform-launches-sense-for-singapore-public-service.md

 ## If you want to scale, you should never meet all your customer's needs.
 But if you are talking about first adoption in a niche, your first customer is king.

 One of the golden rules in product management is to figure out your unique selling point, rather than pander to all the requirements put forth by your customer base.
-The rationale is simple: you don't want to spend too much effort creating and sustaining demand, otherwise it's impossible to scale quickly and expand your product lines.
+The rationale is simple: you don't want to spend too much effort sustaining demand, otherwise it's impossible to scale quickly and expand your product lines.

 Many entrepreneuers subscribe to this rule - in fact Daniel Priestley himself advocates the need to "position your products and services as unique and valuable in the marketplace", rather than creating something that is overly generic.
 That is the reason why most start-ups never try to serve entire markets, but seek out niche verticals to start their products in.